-Below are summaries of some recent work, all under review.
+Below are summaries of some recent work, all either forthcoming or under review.

 In this project, I explore the sources of support for Anti-Establishment parties, beyond traditional demand-side explanations, such as cultural and economic fears.
 I find that low institutional trust, or diffuse support, increases a person's likelihood of selecting an anti-establishment party over an establishment party, including incumbent parties, and established opposition parties.
 Further, I find that low specific support (i.e. incumbent evaluations) is connected to voting for establishment opposition parties, but only both low diffuse support AND low specific support is connected to voting for anti-establishment parties from the right and the left.